 Resources:

-• 1:500k Soviet map of Karashek, Boszhira and Karynzharyk Depression.
+• 1:500k Soviet map of Karashek, Boszhira and the Karynzharyk Depression.
 Karashek is the blue lake on the far left of the map and the chain of spot heights north of it is Boszhira.
-The northern end of Karynzharyk is marked by a small blue lake.
+A small blue lake marks the northern end of Karynzharyk.